mykalamos/Programming/SQL/Deadlock.md

 ## Strategies for dealing with Deadlock

-- ignore the problem altogether ie. ostrich algorithm it may occur very infrequently, cost of detection/prevention etc may not be worth it.
+- Ignore the problem altogether ie. ostrich algorithm it may occur very infrequently, cost of detection/prevention etc may not be worth it.
 - detection and recovery
 - avoidance by careful resource allocation
 - prevention by structurally negating one of the four necessary conditions.